jac0bwilson/jac0bwilson.github.io/src/content/about.md

 organising our summer internship and I now lead the team working towards the 2025 programme.

-Outside of work, you’ll find me engrossed in a book or watching the F1, but I also love to travel and take photos!
+Outside of work you’ll find me engrossed in a book or watching the F1, but I also love to travel and take photos!